 Here are some common situations where you might want to use 301 redirects.

-If you’re launching a new website, then URLs most likely will change.
-The search engines have indexed the content on your existing website and will expect to find content at those URLs.
-If you simply launch the new website without mapping old URLs to new URLs, then the search engines will get lost in the shuffle.
+If you’re launching a new website, then the URLs will most likely change.
+The search engines have indexed the content on your existing website and will expect to find that content at the corresponding URLs.
+If you launch the new website without mapping old URLs to their corresponding new URLs, then the search engines will become lost in the shuffle.

-Use 301 redirects to map old URLs to the new URLs so that you can ranking power from old URLs to new URLs.
-And when we say URL mapping, here's a quick example of what we are talking about.
+Use 301 redirects to map old URLs to new URLs, transferring ranking power from the old URLs to the new ones.
+And when we say URL mapping, here's a quick example of what I am talking about.

 Content Updates

 Removing a page from your website?
 Merging content from two pages to one?
-Let search engines and users know with a 301 redirect from the old URL(s) to the new URL.
+Want to change an existing URL to something new?
+Whenever you make these changes, let search engines and users know with a 301 redirect from the old URL(s) to the new URL.

 What’s the Difference Between 301 and 302 Redirects?

-A 301 redirect tells users and search engines that the content of a page has permanently moved to a new location.
+A 301 redirect informs users and search engines that the content of a page has been permanently relocated to a new location.
 A 302 redirect tells users and search engines that this change is temporary.
 More often, you will use a 301 redirect.
-However, a 302 redirect would be useful if a product you sell is temporarily discontinued.
+However, a 302 redirect would be helpful if a product you sell is temporarily out of stock or discontinued.
 In this example, you would create a 302 redirect to point the discontinued product page to a similar product.
 Then, when the original product is back in stock, remove the 302 redirect.

 How Do I Add 301 Redirects to My Website?